 Restaurants are always looking for new ways to conserve costs.
 One money-saving possibility?
 Buying used equipment instead of new equipment.
 However, while this may look like an easy choice, the reality is that used equipment may not actually be the better deal over the long run.
 Why?
 Because you could be trading a lower upfront cost for higher repair and replacement expenses in the future.
-Read on for a roundup of six benefits of buying new restaurant equipment.
+Read on for a roundup of seven benefits of buying new restaurant equipment.

 1. Less Maintenance